Teapot-418/Teapot-418.github.io/_posts/2018-09-24-Hadoop-Part-2.md

 ```
 /usr/local/hadoop/bin/hdfs dfs -ls /user/root/input
 ```
 This command will show all the available datasets within the folder `input` in the root's user directory.
-If `<name-in-hdfs>` is listed, it's and indicator, that everything worked fine.
+If `<name-in-hdfs>` is listed, it's an indicator, that everything worked fine.

 #### UI